nigmasilmi/css-grid-going-further/README.md

 => make it accesible first, then fancy, then make sure that fancy doesn't break accessibility <=

 ## Using white space to perform magic

+- We have a sidebar with two parts belonging to a specific grid item
+- What if we want to separate those two parts and in certain viewport widths, place one at each side?
+- The answer is: we make the sidebar a grid container (with inheritance)
+- then make the sidebar span the original width